Independent yoga studio (1-5 teachers, no video) → Junocal

 More useful than for reformer pilates, less useful than in the US.
 London yoga has slightly higher marketplace penetration than London pilates because yoga-curious clients are more likely to browse a category app for a teacher or style.
 But the commission still applies to attributed bookings inside the attribution window — returning clients pay the commission even when the studio's existing relationship is what's keeping them around.
 Test: trace your last 50 new clients to where they first heard about you.
 For most London yoga studios, marketplace-attributed share is 10-15% — meaningful but not dominant.

 Specialist classes (pre-natal, post-natal, restorative, trauma-informed, chair yoga) typically run as separate service types with their own intake forms, capacity, and sometimes pricing.
 Per-service intake handles specialist health screening — pre-natal forms include trimester and consultant-letter fields; trauma-informed classes can offer hands-on adjustment opt-out.
-Junocal handles per-service intake natively.
+With Junocal, each class type carries its own intake form out of the box.
 Most other platforms support it with more configuration effort.

 Comparisons, pricing, and migration guides for the major alternatives in the London yoga market.